fsimkovic/pyjob/README.rst

 Examples
 ++++++++

-1. To run a script called 'run.sh' on a local machine
+1. To run a script called `run.sh` on a local machine

 .. code-block:: python